 Exterior view, Gropius Bau © Gropius Bau, photo: Luca Girardini

-Located in the centre of Berlin, the Gropius Bau is a lively place to encounter art and each other.
-The internationally renowned institution stages large-scale exhibitions and performances by contemporary artists.
-Its diverse events focus on exchange and discussion, bringing together local and global perspectives.
+Located in the centre of Berlin, Gropius Bau is a lively place to encounter art and each other.
+The internationally renowned institution stages large-scale exhibitions and performances by contemporary artists, offering new perspectives on our present.
+Its diverse events focus on exchange, bringing together local and global positions.

-In all of this, the notion of playing serves as a proposition for how we can engage with one another in times of increasing social tension: openly rather than judgmentally, with each other rather than against each other and playfully exchanging perspectives and positions.
-This idea also lies at the heart of BAUBAU, a play space for kids developed by artist Kerstin Brätsch and accessible free of charge.
-Here, kids are invited to take up space, make noise, let off steam and constantly reinvent a space where more is allowed than forbidden.
+In all of this, play serves as a proposal for how we might engage with one another in times of growing social tension: openly rather than judgmentally, and together rather than against each other.
+Play as an idea also lies at the heart of BAUBAU, an admission-free play space for kids developed by artist Kerstin Brätsch.
+Here, children are invited to take up space, make noise and constantly reinvent a place where more is allowed than forbidden.

 Gropius Bau, Atrium